NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 6. Start inference/predictions.

-   To synthesize audio, you will need to train a WaveGlow model, which generates waveforms based on mel-spectrograms generated with FastPitch.
-To train WaveGlow, follow the instructions in [NVIDIA/DeepLearningExamples/Tacotron2](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2).
-A pre-trained WaveGlow checkpoint should be placed into the `./pretrained_models` directory.
+   To synthesize audio, you will need a WaveGlow model, which generates waveforms based on mel-spectrograms generated with FastPitch.
+By now, a pre-trained model should have been downloaded by the `scripts/download_dataset.sh` script.
+Alternatively, to train WaveGlow from scratch, follow the instructions in [NVIDIA/DeepLearningExamples/Tacotron2](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2) and replace the checkpoint in the `./pretrained_models/waveglow` directory.

    You can perform inference using the respective `.pt` checkpoints that are passed as `--fastpitch` and `--waveglow` arguments: